sweigmann/python-ssdeeper/README.rst

 The build will always use the included version of the ssdeep library.

-For more information have a look at the `python-ssdeeper documentation`_.
+For more information have a look at the `python-ssdeep documentation`_.

 Tested on ...
 =============